isc-projects/kea/doc/sphinx/man/kea-shell.8.rst

    parameter is useful only with a reverse proxy.

 ``--ca``
-   Specifies the file or directory name of the Cerfication Authority.
+   Specifies the file or directory name of the Certification Authority.
    If not specified HTTPS is not used.

 ``--cert``